top of page

 Cyprus as a holiday property market

-The appeal is not simply weather.
-Cyprus benefits from strong air connectivity, English-speaking service infrastructure, a well-established legal and professional environment for overseas buyers, and broad recognition as both a tourism and residential market.
+Cyprus also benefits from English-speaking service infrastructure, a well-established legal and professional environment for overseas buyers, and broad recognition as both a tourism and residential market.
 That matters because it supports dual-purpose ownership.
 Buyers can enjoy the property personally while also preserving the option to generate rental income.

 Still, the island is not one uniform market.
 A beachfront address may command attention, but the strongest buying decisions are usually tied to local micro-location rather than broad geography.
 Access to town centres, beaches, marinas, road links, retail, restaurants and year-round services all influence how a flat performs in practice.
 A property can be in Cyprus and still be poorly placed.
 That is where local market understanding becomes decisive.